Operator

-Operator is PartnerHero’s (now Crescendo) internal platform that unifies multiple support operations tools into one product suite.
-It helps agents, managers, and admins work faster with consistent workflows, shared data, and a cohesive UI across applications.
+Operator is PartnerHero’s (now Crescendo) internal platform that unified fragmented support tools into a more scalable product suite.
+It gave agents, managers, and admins more consistent workflows and a stronger shared foundation.

-I led UX and UI design for Assist, Quality, and the Operator admin panel, collaborating closely with designers, PMs, developers, and stakeholders.
+I led UX and UI design for Assist, Quality, and the Operator admin panel, shaping key workflows, shared patterns, and product decisions with PMs, developers, and stakeholders.
+The work supported internal adoption and pushed the platform in a more mature product direction.

 Project Type